-If there is another person in your household in full-time further or higher education at the same time as you, SUSI refers to them as a ‘Relevant Person’.
+If you have a sibling/parent in full-time further or higher education at the same time as you, SUSI refers to them as a ‘Relevant Person’.

 A ‘Relevant Person’ may be: